ligato/docs/docs/user-guide/concepts.md

     - value: { phys_address:"62:89:C6:A3:6D:5C"  bridge_domain:"bd1"  outgoing_interface:"if1" }
 ```

-There was one `CREATE` operation performed for an L2FIB entry with interface `if1` and bridge domain `bd1`.
-None of these exist, so the programming operation is postponed and flagged as `[NOOP IS-PENDING]`.
+The KV Scheduler executes a `CREATE` operation for an L2FIB entry with interface `if1` and bridge domain `bd1`.
+None of these exist, so it postpones the programming operation and flags it as `[NOOP IS-PENDING]`.

+---

 Configure the bridge domain:
 ```json
 agenctl kvdb put /vnf-agent/vpp1/config/vpp/l2/v2/bridge-domain/bd1 '{"name":"bd1","interfaces":[{"name":"if1"}]}'
 ```

-A bridge domain with an interface `if1` is created.
+This creates a bridge domain with an interface `if1`.

 Log output:
 ```bash
 1. CREATE:
     - key: config/vpp/l2/v2/bridge-domain/bd1